tipollae/type-it/README.md

 # 🚨 Urgent and currently working on
 * Size limiting.
 Currently, there are no limits on the size of code that you can paste/code into the editor.
 This is a big problem as this could cause the server to use a lot more storage, and has the potential to even crash if done with malicious intent.
 This same vulnerability can also be seen in the chat system.
 * Rate limiting.
-Users with more knowledge with basic socket.io could read the code base and find a way to spam the server with code updates.
+Users with more knowledge with basic socket.io could read the code base and find a way to spam the server with code/message updates.

 # ➕ Potential features